-Get a list of all user OneDrive URLs in your organization
+View the list of OneDrive URLs for users in your organization

-This article is for global and SharePoint admins in Office 365.
+This article is for global and SharePoint admins in Microsoft 365 who want to confirm the OneDrive URLs for users in their organization.

-View the list of OneDrive users and URLs in your organization
+Use the OneDrive usage report to view the list of OneDrive users and URLs

-Create a list of all the OneDrive URLs in your organization using Microsoft PowerShell
+Use PowerShell to create a list of all the OneDrive URLs in your organization

 The list you create in these steps will be saved to a text file.